GodsScion/Keep_PC_Active/README.md

   ```

 ### Usage
 * After installation, if you want to configure the program, open config.py in a editor to change values.
+Current defaults are...
 * Run main.py file.
 You can either open it using Python or some other IDE of your choice, have fun!

 ### Disclaimer